Our Partners

 arXiv

 Started in August 1991, arXiv.org is a highly-automated electronic archive and distribution server for research articles.
-Covered areas include physics, mathematics, computer science, nonlinear sciences, quantitative biology and statistics. arXiv is maintained and operated by the Cornell University Library with guidance from the arXiv Scientific Advisory Board and the arXiv Sustainability Advisory Group, and with the help of numerous subject moderators.
+Covered areas include physics, mathematics, computer science, nonlinear sciences, quantitative biology and statistics. arXiv is maintained and operated by the Cornell University Library with guidance from the arXiv Scientific Advisory Council and the arXiv Sustainability Advisory Group, and with the help of numerous subject moderators.

 The University Libraries recently became contributing members to arXiv.org, supporting scholarly communication through pre-prints in physics and related fields.